 - Contact the local FINRA District Office to express an interest in becoming a NASDAQ market maker.

-- Compile all information, and send it to the local FINRA District Office for review to see if you are qualified to be a NASDAQ market maker.)
+- Compile all information and send it to the local FINRA District Office for review to see if you are qualified to be a NASDAQ market maker.)

 - The FINRA District Office will forward an approval form to NASDAQ’s Subscriber Services department.
 (If your firm is not a FINRA member, the approval will be made by The NASDAQ Stock Market LLC.)

-- A NASDAQ Subscriber Services representative will notify you if you are permitted to make markets and will activate all your services
+- A NASDAQ Subscriber Services representative will notify you if you are permitted to make markets and will activate all your services.

-Responsibilities of the Nasdaq Market Maker
+Responsibilities of a Market Maker

-- Enter, retrieve, monitor and adjust quotations in response to changing market conditions.
+- Enter, retrieve, monitor, and adjust quotations in response to changing market conditions.